How Long Do Manic Episodes Last?

 The exact cause of manic episodes in bipolar disorder is not fully understood.
 However, research suggests that a combination of genetic, biological, and environmental factors contribute to the development of manic episodes.
 Here are some potential factors that may trigger or contribute to manic episodes:

 - Genetic Factors: There is evidence that bipolar disorder has a genetic component, as it tends to run in families.
-Certain genes may increase a person’s vulnerability to developing the condition, including susceptibility to manic episodes.
+Specific genes may increase a person’s vulnerability to developing the condition, including susceptibility to manic episodes.

 - Neurochemical Imbalance: Imbalances in neurotransmitters, such as dopamine, serotonin, and norepinephrine, have been implicated in bipolar disorder.
 During manic episodes, there may be an overactivity or dysregulation of these neurotransmitters, leading to the characteristic symptoms.